bergesinstitute/grafmethodenglish/book-5-unit-3.md

 Tomás: It's never too late!
 I started playing the guitar at 35.

 S: Really?
 I wish I had that kind of patience.
-If only I didn't work so many hours, I would have time for hobbies.
+If only I didn't work so many hours!

 T: I know the feeling.
-I wish my job weren't so demanding [dɪ'mændɪŋ] (exigente).
+I wish my job wasn't so demanding [dɪ'mændɪŋ] (exigente).
 But I make time for the guitar on weekends.

 S: Do you have any regrets?